fedora-python/portingguide/source/stdlib-reorg.rst

 or known to be broken (e.g. :mod:`py2:Bastion`).

-Lennart Regebro compiled a list of these modules in the book „Supporting Python 3”, which is `available online <http://python3porting.com/stdlib.html#removed-modules>`_.
+Lennart Regebro compiled a list of these modules in the book “Supporting Python 3”, which is `available online <http://python3porting.com/stdlib.html#removed-modules>`_.

 If your code uses any of the removed modules, check the *Python 2* documentation of the specific module for recommended replacements.